 — Gary Shteyngart, author of Super Sad True Love Story

 “Jaime Clarke’s Vernon Downs is a brilliant meditation on obsession, art, and celebrity.
-Charlie Marten’s mounting fixation with the titular Vernon is not only driven by the burn of heartbreak and the lure of fame, but also a lost young man’s struggle to locate his place in the world.
+Charlie Martens’s mounting fixation with the titular Vernon is not only driven by the burn of heartbreak and the lure of fame, but also a lost young man’s struggle to locate his place in the world.
 Vernon Downs is an intoxicating novel, and Clarke is a dazzling literary talent.”

 — Laura van den Berg, author of The Isle of Youth